Blend

 If you want to benchmark where your organisation currently stands across these six areas, our free diagnostic scores your readiness and highlights the gaps that need attention first.

-The August 2026 deadline is close enough to plan against and far enough away to meet.
+The 3 August 2026 deadline is close enough to plan against and just-about close enough to meet.
 The organisations that start now will have a working programme in place.
 The organisations that wait will be scrambling.
 This checklist is designed to help you be in the first group.